 At Mici, one of our favorite ways to cook with zucchini is on top of pizza.
-Our Pizza di Pina is made with extra virgin olive oil, a two cheese blend and fresh zucchini.
-Our love for zucchini-topped pizza began when our cousin, Pina, cooked it for us when we visited her in Italy!
+Our Pizza di Pina is made with extra virgin olive oil, hormone-free mozzarella and fontina cheese and thinly-sliced, fresh zucchini.
+Our love for zucchini-topped pizza began when our cousin, Pina, cooked it for us during a visit to Italy!

 2. INSALATA MISTA

 If you’re craving a lighter take on Italian zucchini recipes, you should try our Insalata Mista!
-This fresh salad is made with mixed greens, tomatoes, carrots and zucchini.
-You can top it off with your choice of homemade Italian, ranch, balsamic vinaigrette or blue cheese dressing.
-Plus, it goes great as a side salad with a calzone or panini!
+This fresh salad is made with mixed greens, tomatoes, green peppers and zucchini.
+You can top it off with your choice of homemade Italian, ranch or balsamic vinaigrette.
+Plus, it goes great as a side salad with a calzone or pasta dish!

 This traditional dish is an Italian favorite during the summer.
 While many Italian zucchini recipes cook with the vegetable itself, this dish is made by frying the yellow star-shaped zucchini flowers in a light batter.
 Traditionally, the flowers are fried as they are, but they can also be stuffed with fresh mozzarella and basil, ricotta and herbs or even anchovies!
-Read more about this delicious treat here.
+Try this recipe at home.

 4. PASTA PRIMAVERA

 Like omelettes, frittatas are loved for the variety of ingredients they can be filled with.
-Toppings can include a variety of meats, vegetables and cheese that are mixed in with egg and baked.
+Toppings can include a variety of meats, vegetables and cheese that are mixed with egg and baked.
 In Italy, frittatas are eaten any time of day and can be served hot or cold.
-For a summer twist on an Italian favorite, try out this zucchini and carrot recipe.
+For a summer twist on an Italian favorite, try this zucchini ricotta frittata recipe.

 7. SUMMER MINESTRONE

-At Mici, we don’t serve minestrone, but we do make our homemade Minestra di Fagioli with chicken broth, white beans, fresh spinach and Parmigiano-Reggiano.
-We also serve our Pomodoro e Basilico with chicken broth, tomatoes, onions, garlic, a touch of cream, fresh basil and parmesan.
+At Mici, we don’t serve minestrone, but we do make our homemade Fagioli with chicken broth, white beans, fresh spinach and Parmigiano-Reggiano.
+We also serve our Pomodoro which is a creamy tomato soup topped with fresh basil and freshly grated Parmigiano-Reggiano.

 8. ZUCCHINI PARMIGIANA

 Chicken parmesan is a favorite Italian dish, typically made with breaded chicken breast topped with marinara sauce, and often times, vegetarian versions of this dish are made with eggplant.
-For a summer twist on this dish, try an easy 20-min baked zucchini parmigiana recipe.
-You can even take a stab at your own homemade tomato sauce!
+For a summer twist on this dish, try this zucchini parmigiana recipe.

 9. BUCATINI CARUSO-STYLE